rust-lang/book/second-edition/nostarch/chapter19.md

 - Are allowed to ignore the borrowing rules and have both immutable and mutable pointers, or multiple mutable pointers to the same location
-- Aren't guaranteed to point to valid memory
+- Aren’t guaranteed to point to valid memory
 - Are allowed to be null
-- Don't implement any automatic clean-up
+- Don’t implement any automatic clean-up

-By opting out of having Rust enforce these guarantees, you are able to make the tradeoff of giving up guaranteed safety to gain performance or the ability to interface with another language or hardware where Rust's guarantees don't apply.
+By opting out of having Rust enforce these guarantees, you are able to make the tradeoff of giving up guaranteed safety to gain performance or the ability to interface with another language or hardware where Rust’s guarantees don’t apply.

 <!-- Can you say here what benefits these provide, over smart pointers and
 references, and using the aspects in these bullets? -->